 CORONAVIRUS AND NEW CLIENTS

-I am currently welcoming new clients for therapy sessions online or by phone during this lockdown period.
+I am currently welcoming new clients for therapy sessions online.

 You might be struggling with new issues directly related to the impact of the coronavirus outbreak on your life,